SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Method

 Classical MPs are executed with fixed control setpoints.
 Extending this notion, adaptive MPs (AMPs) replace selected setpoints by policy-controlled variables~\cite{Braun.Wrede2023}.
 If $n$ axes are controlled by the policy, the corresponding action space is $n$-dimensional.
 The operator’s SpaceMouse is likewise constrained to these $n$ axes, ensuring that both demonstrations and interventions remain aligned with the degrees of freedom available to the policy.
 This formulation focuses exploration on task-relevant directions and high-reward regions of the state-space.
 For example, in peg-in-hole insertion, the coarse approach is executed with fixed setpoints, while learning is reserved to handle uncertainty during fine alignment.

-SHARe-RL uses end-to-end demonstrations as a complementary source of prior knowledge to improve the sample efficiency of AMPs.
+SHaRe-RL uses end-to-end demonstrations as a complementary source of prior knowledge to improve the sample efficiency of AMPs.
 Instead of training individual MPs in isolation with their own reset strategy, both demonstrations and online rollouts traverse the entire MP-Net from initial to terminal state.
 During data collection the operator teleoperates adaptive primitives with the SpaceMouse, while non-adaptive primitives run with fixed set-points; all predefined stop conditions are active.
 When a stop event is difficult to encode analytically, the operator can signal the end of a primitive with a button press.
 These labels are used to train a lightweight binary classifier that later triggers the same transition autonomously, which is common practice in real-world RL~\cite{Singh.etal2019}.

 This design has three advantages.
-First, MP-Nets can explicitly encode reset strategies, so the same graph that executes a task also brings the system back to a well-defined start state.
-This makes MP-Nets a naturally formalism for reset-free RL~\cite{Gupta.etal2021}.
-Second, multiple adaptive primitives can be optimized concurrently, which eases the cognitive load on the human operator and reduces overall training time.
+First, MP-Nets can explicitly encode reset strategies, such that the same graph that executes a task also returns the system to a well-defined start state.
+In our experiments, the MP-Net includes an explicit reset primitive from the terminal back to the start state, enabling fully automatic, reset-free rollouts without manual intervention~\cite{Gupta.etal2021}.
+Second, our software stack supports jointly optimizing multiple AMPs within one MP-Net, though we focus on a single AMP in this work and leave multi-primitive joint optimization to future work.
 Third, the initial state distribution of each AMP is correctly induced by its predecessors.
 Specifically, uncertainty introduced by upstream actions, such as variability in a grasp, must be handled robustly by downstream primitives.
 Training with “atomic” reset strategies would alter these distributions and yield policies that generalize poorly at execution time.
-Training with full MP-Net rollouts instead exposes policies to the exact state distributions they will encounter, ensuring robustness during deployment.
+Training with full MP-Net rollouts instead exposes policies to the exact state distributions they will encounter, improving robustness during deployment.